How to add comments to a Hugo site

 Why Hugo + EchoThread

 EchoThread is built for exactly this use case: a lightweight, privacy-first comment widget that loads from a CDN with zero dependencies.
-The entire widget is under 20 KB gzipped, so it won't slow down your blazing-fast Hugo build.
+The entire widget is around 37 KB gzipped, so it won't slow down your blazing-fast Hugo build.

 Prerequisites